sifr01/webdev/README.md

 # webdev
-repo for learning web developer skills and for associated website
+This is a repo for learning web developer skills and also for the associated website